-Right before Halloween, my granddaughter Taevi talked me into buying a small pie pumpkin.
+The first time I made this soup was a few years ago when right before Halloween, my granddaughter Taevi talked me into buying a small pie pumpkin.
 She wanted to make a jack-o-lantern.
-After I bought it, we didn’t have time to carve it before she had to go home.
+After I bought it, we didn't have time to carve it before she had to go home.
 So I drew a face on it and put it outside on Halloween.
-The next day I brought it back inside and made some Indian Pumpkin Soup.
+The next day I brought it back inside and made Indian Pumpkin Soup.

 And can I just say, "Outstanding!"

-Indian Pumpkin Soup tastes nothing like it does when it’s made into a dessert or simple pumpkin puree.
-If you like good, ole sweet pumpkin, I suggest you try Roasted Pumpkin.
-Cinnamon Sugar Roasted Pumpkin.
+The pumpkin in this soup tastes nothing like it does when it's made into a dessert or simple pumpkin puree.
+If you like good, ole sweet pumpkin, I suggest you try Roasted Pumpkin or Cinnamon Sugar Roasted Pumpkin.
 And, of course, Roasted Pumpkin Pie.